tkakar/MeDIAR/README.md

 # MeDIAR
 A web-based tool that allows the exploration of drug-drug interactions (DDIs) generated using association rule mining.
-The three views display the overview of all generated signals, a glyph representation for understanding the scores of respective rules or signals for each drug-drug interaction, where a single DDI can have multiple sets of reactions (rules), and the reports associated with a selected DDI.
+The three views include an overview of all the machine-generated signals, a glyph representation for understanding the scores of respective signals for each drug-drug interaction, where a single DDI be associated with multiple sets of reactions (rules), and the reports associated with a selected DDI.

 ![Alt Text](/img/img.png)